-With Nintendo 64 games dropping on Switch for Nintendo Switch Online subscribers on 25th October, you'll probably be wanting to play them with the controller they were originally designed for.
-Fortunately, Nintendo has also brought us wireless Nintendo 64 controllers are available to purchase by anybody signed up to Nintendo's online service.
+With Nintendo 64 games now included as part of the Nintendo Switch Online Expansion Pack, you'll probably be wanting to play them with the controller they were originally designed for.
+Fortunately, Nintendo has also brought us wireless Nintendo 64 controllers that are available to purchase by anybody signed up to Nintendo's online service.

-These new Nintendo 64 pads are of the same lineage as the NES and SNES controllers that released alongside the service, and although the three-pronged N64 pad divides opinion, it's rather fun to get our hands on them.
+These new Nintendo 64 pads are of the same lineage as the NES and SNES controllers that launched alongside the service, and although the three-pronged N64 pad divides opinion, there's no denying that these new pads offer the most authentic N64 experience.

-Below we've answered a few questions regarding the new pad, it features, how much they cost and where you can get hold of them.
+Below we've answered a few questions regarding the new pad, its features, how much they cost and where you can get hold of them.

 - Every Nintendo Switch Online N64 Game Ranked